Application for Certification

 Renewal of certification(s) is contingent on:

-• completing and reporting a minimum of four (4) Continuing Competency Credits (CCCs) as relevant to the area of practice pertaining to that certificate.
+• Completing and reporting a minimum of 4 Continuing Competency Credits (CCCs) relevant to the area of practice pertaining to that certificate.

 Registrants who did not renew their expiring certification(s) by the deadline must cease engaging in the relevant certified practice(s); continuing to perform these activities would constitute unlawful practice, subject to legal action by the College.
 In addition, such registrants must not indicate that they hold certificates that have expired.